 But why?
 As industry reports show, slower sales are one reason for the increase in housing market inventory across the Seattle area.
 Homes are sitting on the market longer today, on average, than in recent years.
 This gives inventory a chance to “accumulate” more so than in the past.

-In other words, he sees the local real estate scene shifting slightly from sellers to buyers.
+he local real estate scene shifting slightly from sellers to buyers.
 Seattle is still considered a strong seller’s market, due to the dearth of inventory.
 But it’s nice to see a bit more supply coming onto the market to balance things out.
-Home buyers could benefit from this trend, especially those planning to buy in late 2018 or early 2019.
+Home buyers could benefit from this trend, especially those planning to buy in late 2019 or early 2020

-All of the forecasts we have seen for the Seattle-area real estate market predict that home values will continue to rise over the coming months.
+All of the forecasts we have seen for the Seattle-area real estate market predict that home values will decrease slightly over the coming months.

 Related: Will mortgage rates rise 2019?

-The region’s strong economy and natural beauty attract new residents from elsewhere in the country, at a time when housing inventory is tight.
-So it’s only logical that home prices would continue to trend upward under such conditions.
+The region’s strong economy and natural beauty attract new residents from elsewhere in the country, at a time when housing inventory is tigh

-With that being said, a lot of projections are calling for smaller year-over-year price gains stretching into 2019 (compared to the double-digit gains of the last couple of years).
+With that being said, a lot of projections are calling for a decrease in housing prices in Seattle stretching into 2020 (compared to the double-digit gains of the last couple of years).